top of page

 Copying an image should never reproduce trust.

-Yet in most systems, it does.
+Yet in most visual code systems, it does.

 Smartphone verifying sunglasses as authentic product using deterministic visual identity verification